gwexploratoryaudits/brla_explore/B2Audits/README.md

 7. **Percentiles:** Desired percentile values may be computed from the stopping schedule and/or the risk schedule.

-To validate our mathematical approach and code we have computed the values of Table 1 in the *BRAVO* paper.
-See: Tables/BRAVO Table I.pdf for the first five rows and Tables/BRAVO Table II.pdf for the next five rows.
-The largest fractional difference is smaller than 0.5\%.
+To validate our mathematical approach and code we [*have computed*](https://github.com/gwexploratoryaudits/brla_explore/tree/master/B2Audits/Tables/Bravo_Verification_Table.pdf) the values of Table 1 of the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.
+The average of the absolute value of the fractional difference is 0.13\%.

 *Note:* The properties we compute are properties for the entire audit, over all the draws, so we need to make an assumption regarding the number of draws when we compute the stopping and risk schedules: